JacobLeach/ChatMessageHandler/README.md

 However, I would also like it to be easily customizable.

 The example I have is currently broken.
 I haven't written any unit tests yet but I hope to at some point.

-This is a test.